FmartinP99/Battabot-WebUI/README.md

 - Real-time status update for each member.
 - Real-time text messaging.
+- Image/video preview if a text message contains URLs.
+- Support for Channel/User mention behavior.
-- Ability to set reminders for each member.
+- Set reminders for each member.
+- View existing reminders.
-- Ability to set roles for each member.
+- Set roles for each member.
-- Ability to control the music playlist in each server separately (with synchronized progress bar).
+- Control the music playlist in each server separately (with synchronized playlist and progress bar).